evanharmon/in-mono/headspace/aws/aws-route53-transfer-domain.md

 very tricky process that can have bad implications - follow the instructions above!!

-not necessary for NS and SOA records
+not necessary for NS and SOA records - but the records on domain will still point to OLD NS records